US troops in Syria come under fire as Turkey ramps up offensive | The China Post

 “The US demands that Turkey avoid actions that could result in immediate defensive action,” DeWalt said.

+The Turkish Defense Ministry tweeted in English that “the town of Rasulayn, located east of the Euphrates, has been brought under control.”

+The Kurdish-led Syrian Democratic Forces have denied Turkey’s claim, saying some of their fighters had made a “tactical retreat” from one neighborhood.
+The Britain-based Syrian Observatory for Human Rights, an opposition war monitor, confirmed that Turkish troops had entered the town, but said that fighting was still ongoing.

-The United Nations on Friday said 100,000 people has been displaced by Turkey’s operation, with the World Food Programme (WFP) warning of a impending humanitarian crisis in Syria’s border region.
+The United Nations on Friday said 100,000 people had been displaced by Turkey’s operation, with the World Food Programme (WFP) warning of a impending humanitarian crisis in Syria’s border region.

+The Observatory said 10 civilians were killed on Saturday in a Turkish air strike in the region, taking the civilian death toll from the offensive to 28.

 US could ‘shut down’ Turkish economy